gradosphera/gonka/proposals/paginator/README.md

 Create comprehensive tests for each fix:

 1. **SettleAccounts tests** (`inference-chain/x/inference/keeper/accountsettle_test.go`):
-   - Test with >100 participants to verify pagination works
+   - Test with >100 participants to verify we don't miss any of the participants
    - Test settlement consistency across pages
    - Test error handling during pagination